Format files (a.k.a. serialization and deserialization)

 This latter property opens up some exciting use cases for Texlang (de)serialization, especially checkpoint compilation.
 In theory, after shipping out each PDF page a Texlang VM could checkpoint its progress by serializing itself and persisting the bytes in the filesystem.
 Then, when the same TeX document is compiled, the interpreter could check if the document hasn't changed up to a certain checkpoint.
 If so, instead of recompiling the entire document, the checkpoint could be deserialized and compilation could continue from the checkpoint.
 This would offer genuine O(1) generation of the Nth page in a TeX document.

-Deserialization is a little more tricky because the serialized bytes are insufficient to reconstruct the VM.
-The VM's built-in commands must be provided again at deserialization time.
+Deserialization is a little more tricky that serialization because the serialized bytes are not enough to fully reconstruct the VM.
+Specifically, the VM's built-in primitives are missing from the serialized bytes and must be provided again at deserialization time.
 This is because, fundamentally, Texlang primitives are Rust function pointers and these cannot be serialized and deserialized.

 The easiest way to support deserialization is to implement [vm::HasDefaultBuiltInCommands